symfony/symfony-docs/cookbook/testing/doctrine.rst

 ------------------

 If you need to actually execute a query, you will need to boot the kernel to get a valid connection.
-In this case, you'll extend the ``WebTestCase``, which makes all of this quite easy::
+In this case, you'll extend the ``KernelTestCase``, which makes all of this quite easy::

     // src/Acme/StoreBundle/Tests/Entity/ProductRepositoryFunctionalTest.php
     namespace Acme\StoreBundle\Tests\Entity;

-    use Symfony\Bundle\FrameworkBundle\Test\WebTestCase;
+    use Symfony\Bundle\FrameworkBundle\Test\KernelTestCase;

-    class ProductRepositoryFunctionalTest extends WebTestCase
+    class ProductRepositoryFunctionalTest extends KernelTestCase
     {
         /**
          * @var \Doctrine\ORM\EntityManager